 They're all lovely yarns that will work well for this knitting project.

-Just as a side note here this makes a wonderfully easy quick knit gift for someone as well.
-Even though it's made in garter stitch only it's a timeless and simple gift that will be appreciated and loved.
+Just as a side note here this neck warmer pattern will make an easy quick knit gift for someone as well.
+And it's also a great charity knitting project.

-Just pick out some of your favorite color yarns and get started knitting.
-And have some knitting fun too.
+Just pick out some of your favorite dreamy color yarns and get started knitting.
+And have some fun knitting them up.